-app:check-code has multiple checks: it checks if an app uses ownCloud's public API (OCP) or private API (OC\), and it also checks for deprecated methods and the validity of the info.xml file.
+app:check-code has multiple checks:

+- It checks if an app uses ownCloud's public API (OCP) or private API (OC\), - It also checks for deprecated methods and the validity of the info.xml file.

 By default all checks are enabled.
 The Activity app is an example of a correctly-formatted app.

-'''

-sudo -u www-data php occ app:check-code notifications

-App is compliant - awesome job!
+sudo -u www-data ./occ app:check-code notifications App is compliant - awesome job!

-'''